 Why Mold Forms Under Kitchen Sink Cabinets

-If you have already noticed damp surfaces or cabinet damage, reviewing the signs of water damage under kitchen sinks can help confirm whether moisture exposure has already occurred.
+If you have already noticed damp surfaces, staining, odor, or cabinet damage, compare those symptoms with the signs of water damage under kitchen sinks and the signs of mold under kitchen sink cabinets before treating the problem as surface-only.

 Why Under-Sink Cabinets Are Prone to Mold